At a Glance: Best AR 15 Lower Vise Blocks

 Our Top Pick

 When you start building or maintaining your AR-15s you will find out that having your rifle secured in a vise will make your work easier.
-Regular vise jaws would damage and scratch your rifle though.
-That is why you need a lower vise block to protect your rifle.
+Regular vise jaws can damage and scratch your rifle.
+So, we found the best AR 15 lower vise block for your AR15 tool kit.

 There are multiple different types of lower vise blocks offering various cool features.
 It might be hard for a beginner to know which of those features are important.
 To save you time we tried eight lower vise blocks and reviewed them below to help you find the one most suitable for you.